bitacoustic/scroll-menu/README.md

 # scroll-menu
 Easy menu system for a single-page site, with animated scrolling.

-TODO: Add a more thorough description and instructions
+There are other similar libraries available; I wasn't able to use external libraries on a particular client project so I wrote my own.

+## Purpose

+scroll-menu tracks which of a number of defined content blocks is in view and give its associated menu label the class "active".

+Clicking a menu label brings its associated content block into view, optionally with an animated delay.

+An offset can be defined where a content block triggers its associated label as active.
+By default, it becomes active when, scrolling down, the top of the block hits the top of the viewport; or, scrolling up, the bottom of the content block goes into view.

 ## Example of relevant code

 ## HTML

-Track which content block is in view and give its associated label the class "active".
-To mark the content blocks and labels, give them IDs like so:
+To define the content blocks and labels, give them IDs like so:

-If idBase is "lorem", function will look for:
+If the id base is "lorem", scroll-menu will look for:

-  1) containers having ids "lorem-container-1", "lorem-container-2", etc.
+1. containers having ids "lorem-container-1", "lorem-container-2", etc.
-  2) labels having ids "lorem-label-1", "lorem-label-2", etc.
+2. labels having ids "lorem-label-1", "lorem-label-2", etc.

 where the numbers (or other unique identifying strings) create an association between the container and label.

 ```